torvalds/linux/Documentation/admin-guide/device-mapper/dm-raid.rst

 When a block is discarded, some storage devices will return zeroes when the block is read.
 These devices set the 'discard_zeroes_data' attribute.
 Other devices will return random data.
-Confusingly, some devices that advertise 'discard_zeroes_data' will not reliably return zeroes when discarded blocks are read!
+Confusingly, some devices that advertise 'discard_zeroes_data' will yest reliably return zeroes when discarded blocks are read!
 Since RAID 4/5/6 uses blocks from a number of devices to calculate parity blocks and (for performance reasons) relies on 'discard_zeroes_data' being reliable, it is important that the devices be consistent.
-Blocks may be discarded in the middle of a RAID 4/5/6 stripe and if subsequent read results are not consistent, the parity blocks may be calculated differently at any time;
+Blocks may be discarded in the middle of a RAID 4/5/6 stripe and if subsequent read results are yest consistent, the parity blocks may be calculated differently at any time;
 making the parity blocks useless for redundancy.
 It is important to understand how your hardware behaves with discards if you are going to